8 mins read

 The first step to entering a new market is to actually decide which market will carry the biggest opportunity for your business.
 Very common classification of markets is based on tiers — considering the financial and overall development of the country, cost of advertising and the current political situation.

-Since there is no unified marketing theory on this topic, you might stumble upon studies which will indicate that there are 3 tiers, 4 tiers or even 5 tiers of countries.
+Since there is no unified marketing theory on this topic, you might stumble upon studies that will indicate that there are 3 tiers, 4 tiers or even 5 tiers of countries.

 Each tier will carry a certain type of opportunities and of course, its own set of problems, which we’ll describe & tackle in the upcoming paragraphs.